salesforce/einstein-platform/README.md

 Use GitHub Issues page to submit issues, enhancement requests and discuss ideas.

 ### Bug Reports and Fixes

 - If you find a bug, please search for it in the [Issues](https://github.com/{project_slug}/issues), and if it isn't already tracked, [create a new issue](https://github.com/{project_slug}/issues/new).
 Fill out the "Bug Report" section of the issue template.
 Even if an Issue is closed, feel free to comment and add details, it will still be reviewed.
--  Issues that have already been identified as a bug (note: able to reproduce) will be labelled `bug`.
+- Issues that have already been identified as a bug (note: able to reproduce) will be labeled `bug`.
 - If you'd like to submit a fix for a bug, [send a Pull Request](#creating_a_pull_request) and mention the Issue number.
 - Include tests that isolate the bug and verifies that it was fixed.

 ### New Features

 - If you'd like to add new functionality to this project, describe the problem you want to solve in a [new Issue](https://github.com/{project_slug}/issues/new).
--  Issues that have been identified as a feature request will be labelled `enhancement`.
+- Issues that have been identified as a feature request will be labeled `enhancement`.
 - If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
 In some cases, `enhancement`s may not align well with the project objectives at the time.

 ### Tests, Documentation, Miscellaneous

--  If you'd like to improve the tests, you want to make the documentation clearer, you have an alternative implementation of something that may have advantages over the way its currently done, or you have any other change, we would be happy to hear about it!
+- If you'd like to improve the tests, you want to make the documentation clearer, you have an alternative implementation of something that may have advantages over the way it's currently done, or you have any other change, we would be happy to hear about it!
--  If its a trivial change, go ahead and [send a Pull Request](#creating_a_pull_request) with the changes you have in mind.
+- If it's a trivial change, go ahead and [send a Pull Request](#creating_a_pull_request) with the changes you have in mind.
 - If not, [open an Issue](https://github.com/{project_slug}/issues/new) to discuss the idea first.

-If you're new to our project and looking for some way to make your first contribution, look for Issues labelled `good first contribution`.
+If you're new to our project and looking for some way to make your first contribution, look for Issues labeled `good first contribution`.

 # Contribution Checklist